patrickdappollonio/kubectl-slice/README.md

 kustomize build
 ```

 This will render your new file, namespaces included, to `stdout`.
-You can pipe this as-is to `kubectl-split`:
+You can pipe this as-is to `kubectl-slice`:

 ```
-kustomize build | kubectl-split
+kustomize build | kubectl-slice
 ```

 Keep in mind that is recommended to **not add namespaces** to your YAML resources, to allow users to install in any destination they choose.
 For example, a namespaceless file called `foo.yaml` can be installed to the namespace `bar` by using: